Bronxphoneix/MultiProcess-BruteForce-Brainwallet/README.md

 if pasphare lenght 4 this program generate

+as

 8745
 1272
 4514 ....

-Passpahre and generate bitcoin adress and check it,
+Passphare and generate bitcoin adress and check it,